 - EDIS 6020: Applied Behavior Analysis II (ABA-II) (3)

-- EDIS 6040: Educational Applications of Behavior Analysis (3)
+- EDIS 6040: Behavior Analysis for Training and Supervision (3)

 - EDIS 6050: Single-Case Design Research in Education (3)

 - EDIS 6060: Ethical Practices in Applied Behavior Analysis (3)